muratk3n/thirdwave/en/README.md

 ---

-Yes, good.
+Yes, great.
 Do this instead of that quantum bullshit.

 "How Google's New Career Certificates Could Disrupt the College Degree"